QE money in Asia heads out, but on a slow-moving train

 NO RUSH

-The Fed first embarked on its quantitative easing (QE) policy to revive an economy devastated by the 2008 financial crisis in November of that year, when it snapped up $2.1 trillion worth of mortgage-backed securities and Treasury bills in a programme that ran until March 2010.
+The Fed first embarked on its quantitative easing (QE) policy to revive an economy devastated by the 2008 financial crisis in November of that year, when it snapped up $1.3 trillion worth of mortgage-backed securities and bonds in a programme that ran until March 2010.

 A second round of easing was between November 2010 and June 2011, when the Fed printed an additional $600 billion buying long-term Treasuries.
-QE3 was announced in September last year and is open-ended, with the Fed purchasing $40 billion of mortgage-backed securities a month.
+QE3 was announced in September last year and is open-ended, with the Fed purchasing $85 billion of bonds and mortgage-backed securities a month.

 That cash, and the cheap near-zero rates in Europe channeled trillions into high-yielding emerging markets.
 In all, $3.05 trillion of foreign money was pumped into emerging markets since 2009, data from the Institute of International Finance showed.